Beholder (Dungeons & Dragons): Reception

 Richard W. Forest commented in "The Ashgate Encyclopedia of Literary and Cinematic Monsters" that the beholder was designed to counter magic-using characters while being a formidable opponent for a whole party due to its versatility.

-The beholder was considered one of the "game's signature monsters" by Philip J. Clements.
+The beholder was considered one of the "game's signature monsters" by Philip J. Clements, while Backstab reviewer Philippe Tessier called it a "classic of D&D".

+Witwer et al. considered the beholder "iconic", "the brand's signature beast" and "one of the most feared and fearsome monsters of the game".

 Appearances in other media

 Beholders have appeared in many D&D-related or licensed products including :